By the end of this section, you will be able to:

 Chemistry in Everyday Life

 Kevlar (Figure 20.22) is a synthetic polymer made from two monomers 1,4-phenylene-diamine and terephthaloyl chloride (Kevlar is a registered trademark of DuPont).
-Kevlar’s first commercial use was as a replacement for steel in racing tires.
-Kevlar is typically spun into ropes or fibers.
+The material was developed by Stephanie Kwolek while she worked to find a replacement for steel in tires.
+Kwolek's work involved synthesizing polyamides and dissolving them in solvents, then spinning the resulting solution into fibers.
+One of her solutions proved to be quite different in initial appearance and structure.
+And once spun, the resulting fibers were particularly strong.
+From this initial discovery, Kevlar was created.
 The material has a high tensile strength-to-weight ratio (it is about 5 times stronger than an equal weight of steel), making it useful for many applications from bicycle tires to sails to body armor.

 The material owes much of its strength to hydrogen bonds between polymer chains (refer back to the chapter on intermolecular interactions).
 These bonds form between the carbonyl group oxygen atom (which has a partial negative charge due to oxygen’s electronegativity) on one monomer and the partially positively charged hydrogen atom in the N–H bond of an adjacent monomer in the polymer structure (see dashed line in Figure 20.23).
 There is additional strength derived from the interaction between the unhybridized p orbitals in the six-membered rings, called aromatic stacking.